meandthemoon/dinner-and-a-mural/README.md

 # join-the-team-p4-nodejs
 Joining Contrast Security | Project #4 : Language Specialist ( Agent Engineer ) | NodeJS

-## SETUP

-In a terminal, `cd` into the root project folder and type `npm setup $mysql-admin`, where `$mysql-admin` represents a MySQL administrator's username.
-A prompt will request this user's password.
-When finished, the script should have
+## Installing, Testing, and Running the App

+### Assumed Prerequisite Software Installs

+MySQL Server

+NodeJS & npm

+grunt-cli
+`sudo npm install -g grunt-cli`

+mocha
+`sudo npm install -g mocha` ( required only to run tests )

+### Setup

+Running the application requires some initial build steps.
+These include:

- 1. created the application's database and an associated user.
+ 1. Configuring MySQL by creating the application's database, database tables, and its user account
- 2. created all of the databse objects used by the application.
- 3. imported datasets from the OpenBaltimore APIs into the database.
-If the web services are not available to import live data, then the datasets included in the project's `datasets` directory will be used instead.
-Otherwise these local files will be replaced with the most recent data returned by OpenBaltimore.
-This provides a way for the default local datasets to update when possible.
+ 2. Importing the needed datasets from the OpenBaltimore APIs and export them to into the database

+*If the OpenBaltimore web services (or an internet connection) are not available to import live data, then the datasets included in the project's `datasets` directory will be used instead.*

-## TEST
+After cloning the project, in a terminal, `cd` into the root project folder and type `grunt build --mysql-admin root`.
+If the MySQL root administrators password is unknown (or chosen not to be used), run the command using the username of an administrator account with known credentials.
+When the command executes, a prompt will request the user's password.

+### Launching

+From the root directory, run `npm run-script run` ( woof! :) ) to start the application.
+Visit the web app via the URL: `localhost:3030/app.html`.

+### Testing

 From the root directory, run `npm test` to prompt the full set of unit and integration tests.
 Test results will be logged to the console.

-## RUN

-From the root directory, run `npm run` to start the application.
-Visit the web app via the URL: `localhost:3030/app`.

-## Reset DB

-From the root directory, run `npm refresh-data` to run step #3 from the Setup steps.